Phaya Khottabong

-Phaya Khottabong (พญาโคตรตะบอง), known among Lao people as Thao Si Khottabong, Phaya Si Khottabong, or Si Khottabong, and among the Khmer as Phaya Tabong Khayung, is an ancient legend widespread in Thailand, Laos, and Cambodia.
-The story appears in the region of the Mekong River basin (Laos and provinces on the right bank of the Mekong River from Nong Khai Province to Ubon Ratchathani Province in the Isan region of Thailand), the Nan River basin (Phichit Province, Lopburi Province in central Thailand), and the area of Battambang (Cambodia).
+Phaya Khottabong (พญาโคตรตะบอง), known among the Lao as Thao Si Khottabong, Phaya Si Khottabong, or simply Si Khottabong, and among the Khmer as Phaya Tabong Khayung, is a legendary king whose story survives in the folklore of Thailand, Laos, and Cambodia alike.
+Versions of the tale turn up all along the Mekong River basin, from Laos and the right-bank provinces of northeastern Thailand between Nong Khai Province and Ubon Ratchathani Province, to the Nan River basin around Phichit Province and Lopburi Province, and as far as Battambang in present-day Cambodia.

-The tale of Phaya Khottabong appears in the Northern Chronicles (พงศาวดารเหนือ), which King Rama II ordered Phra Wichian Preecha (Noi) to compile from various works dating back to the Ayutthaya Kingdom.
-It also appears in local folklore of the people of Phichit Province.
-In the Northern Chronicles, Phaya Khottabong is assumed to be a Buddhist king of the indigenous peoples of the Chao Phraya River basin before the founding of Ayutthaya.
-However, Phaya Khottabong Devaraja of Mueang Phichit, ruler of Nakhon Chaiwan, is thought to have been Khmer (Brahmin) because when the city was founded, there were consecration rituals and a Swing ceremony offered to Shiva and Vishnu.
-The people of Phichit call him "Pho Pu" ("Grandfather"), believing him to be the founder of Phichit city.
-Today, a statue of Phaya Khottabong is located beneath the city pillar shrine in Phichit.
-In Laos, a monument to Phaya Si Khottabong stands in Thakhek, Khammouane Province, in front of That Sikhottabong, an important stupa.
+One of the oldest written versions appears in the Northern Chronicles (พงศาวดารเหนือ), compiled under Rama II by Phra Wichian Preecha (Noi) from older Ayutthaya-era sources.
+The same story is kept alive in the oral traditions of Phichit.
+Where the Northern Chronicles present Phaya Khottabong as a Buddhist ruler of the pre-Ayutthayan polities of the Chao Phraya basin, the Phichit tradition folds him into Phaya Khottabong Devaraja, the legendary founder of Mueang Phichit and Nakhon Chaiwan, whose city-founding rites are recorded as drawing on Brahmanical ceremonies dedicated to Shiva and Vishnu.
+Phichit locals call him Pho Pu (พ่อปู่, "Grandfather") and credit him with founding the city; a statue of him still stands beneath the city pillar shrine there.
+Across the border in Laos, a monument to Phaya Si Khottabong stands in Thakhek, Khammouane Province, facing That Sikhottabong, one of the country's most important Buddhist stupas.